 What Is The Difference Between A Motocross Bike And A Dirt Bike?

 A standard dirt bike is just like other motorcycles.
 These are made with knobby tires just to ride off-road in the dirt.
 On the other hand, Motocross bikes are made with special care to ride through obstacles and corners in the natural terrain made track.

 3 feet is the typical height of a Supercross whoop.
 In comparison, the height of a Supercross triple jump can be 35 to 70 feet.

 No, 2 strokes are not allowed anymore in Supercross.
 After 1998, the AMA Supercross league declared their new rule to compete for four strokes against 250cc bikes.
-So, all the investors and developers shifted to four strokes, leaving behind the glorious memories of two strokes.
+So, all the investors and developers shifted to four strokes dirt bikes, leaving behind the glorious memories of two strokes dirt bikes.

 The two most popular and most prominent events in dirt bike racing are Motocross and Supercross.
 Winning both competitions requires high-quality bikes and a lot of skills as both are equally dangerous.